This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Before starting hippotherapy, you should speak with your child’s physician to ensure that their individual mental and physical challenges could benefit from this form of therapy.
 Furthermore, it’s important to get your physician’s approval that your child’s associated disorders will not increase from the physical challenges of hippotherapy.

 If your child can benefit from hippotherapy, there is no set age at which you should start.
-Children of all ages, ranging from toddlers to teens, participate in hippotherapy.
+Children of all ages, from toddlers to teens, participate in hippotherapy.
 However, keep in mind that hippotherapy is generally not covered under insurance plans, and you may need to pay out of pocket for the therapy sessions.

-A Typical Hippotherapy Session
+What Is a Typical Hippotherapy Session Like?

 - If your child is ready for hippotherapy and